FIRSTMap/scraper/README.md

 4. Manually find any places that could not be found (such as by using ask_google, which works some of the time).

+If the program has to be run multiple times in a row (such as to make adjustments to it, correct issues, etc.), the program can be called with the `usecache` argument to reuse the already-downloaded GeoNames files instead of taking the time to redownload them every time.
+Example usage:
+`python scraper.py usecache`

 ## Descriptions of Files

 **README.md** - This file.